danielwanggit/YT-Video-RAG-Agent/README.md

 ## Problem Description

-This project solves the challenge of extracting and querying knowledge from YouTube videos efficiently.
-Traditional video consumption requires watching entire videos to find specific information, which is time-consuming and inefficient.
-This solution creates a searchable knowledge base from YouTube video transcripts, enabling users to ask questions and get precise answers based on the video content.
+This project solves the challenge of extracting knowledge from YouTube videos efficiently.
+Traditional video consumption requires watching entire videos to find information, which is time-consuming and inefficient.
+This n8n workflow creates a searchable knowledge base from YouTube video transcripts, enabling users to ask questions and get answers based on the video content.

 **Key Features:**
 - Automated YouTube video search and transcript extraction
 - Vector database storage using Pinecone for semantic search
 - RAG (Retrieval-Augmented Generation) agent powered by self-hosted Ollama
-- Web-based interface for easy interaction
-- Persistent storage of video metadata and transcripts

 ## Technology Stack